sarahhayounggoldman/sarahhayounggoldman/README.md

 - 🔭 I’m currently working on ... a personal website!
 - 🌱 I’m currently learning ... web scraping
 - 💞️ Outside of coding, I love ... classic literature, baklava, and stand-up comedy, not necessarily in that order :)
-- 📫 To access any private repositories ... e-mail me your GitHub username! sg110@wellesley.edu
+- 📫 To access any private repositories ... e-mail me your [GitHub username!](mailto:sg110@wellesley.edu?subject=Test)
-- To get in touch ... connect with me on LinkedIn! https://www.linkedin.com/in/sarahhayounggoldman/
+- To get in touch ... connect with me on [LinkedIn!](https://www.linkedin.com/in/sarahhayounggoldman/)